Updated: Nov 2, 2020

 Networks are about self-interest and reciprocity.

 Networks serve our self-interest.
 They give us emotional support, practical help and good advice.
 But what holds a network together is reciprocity.
 We take and we give, and the deal is that, over time, it works for both parties in the transaction.
-Julie offers me her leftover garlic seedlings, and at a different point in the seasons, I offer her the excess of my abundant kale.
+Julie offers me her leftover garlic seedlings, and at a different point in the seasons, I offer her my excess kale.

-When we mostly met locally, self-interest and reciprocity we held in balance, but since the 1990s, digital connections have super-charged the self-interest side of networks.
-Reciprocity is hard to find, and it is reciprocity that creates culture.
+Networks of place cultivate the civility in our common life.
+In a world when we mostly met locally, self-interest and reciprocity we held in balance.
+In the 21st century, things changed.
+Digital connections have super-charged the self-interest side of networks.
+Reciprocity is hard to find, and it is reciprocity that creates shared identity and the shared codes of conduct that make for civility.

-There was an economic driver behind this: mobility between jobs, and mobility in where you lived, were both rising.
+There was economic drivers behind this: mobility between jobs, and mobility in where you lived, were both rising.
 You had to make connections around your new job, and at the same time, build up the connections that might lead to your next job.
 You had to get to know the social territory of your new town.
-You had to network.
+Networking was part of the toolkit of the independent worker.

-The constant projection of the self, the craft of making up how you come across online, and the self-interested intent in that, have become second nature to digital natives.
+Those working in the digital economy each became a brand, and the constant projection of the self, along with the hard graft of constructing an online presence, amplified self-interest.
+This is second nature to digital natives.
 Twitter, YouTube, Instant Messaging, Instagram, Snapchat, Tik Tok - the platforms proliferate.
 We've learned how to make ourselves up.

 I tried to keep up with the digital platforms for a while.
 I had a go at LinkedIn, Facebook, and my own website, but it was hard work when basically nothing came back.
 I was speaking into a void.
 No reciprocity.
 Now my LinkedIn profile is years out of date, likewise my Facebook account, and I've forgotten the other platforms I signed up for.